 INNOVATION

 This is today’s edition of The Download, our weekday newsletter that provides a daily dose of what’s going on in the world of technology.
-Online harassment is entering its AI era Scott Shambaugh didn’t think
+Why this battery company is pivoting to AI Qichao Hu doesn’

 Source: MIT Technology Review